Governance Process

 Summary

-The Balancer Governance process has evolved through a number of BIPs as balancer moves along on it's quest towards decentralization.
-The most recent governance overhaul BIP at the time of this writing is BIP-163open in new window.
+The Balancer Governance process has evolved through a number of BIPs as Balancer moves along on its quest towards decentralization.
+The most recent governance overhauls — BIP-918open in new window (operational restructuring and core team mandate), BIP-919open in new window (tokenomics revamp), and BIP-921open in new window (1-BAL-1-vote Snapshot reconfiguration) — superseded earlier structural changes such as BIP-163open in new window.

 img.png